-- Public Housing RAD Conversion Residents in "good standing" at a CHA public housing community that is approved for a RAD conversion under an early relocation approval or upon receipt of a RAD Conversion Commitment (RCC) - Public Housing Uninhabitable; Demolition; or Disposition Residents in "good standing" at a CHA public housing community residing in a unit that is deemed uninhabitable and repairs cannot be made in a reasonable period of time, or who reside in a public housing unit on the date the unit was approved by HUD to be disposed or demolished under a Section 18 or other HUD approved action. - Public Housing Over/Under Housed Families Residents in "good standing" at a CHA public housing community or a CHA sponsored mixed finance community who are over-housed or under-housed and no appropriate size housing unit exists to house the family. - Tenants in Mod Rehab or Projects Approved for PBV Tenants that are in "good standing" at an existing Mod Rehab Project converting to RAD or opting out of the Mod Rehab Program or an existing or rehabilitation project approved by CHA pursuant to a solicitation for Project Based Vouchers.
+- Public Housing RAD Conversion Residents in "good standing" at a CH public housing community that is approved for a RAD conversion under an early relocation approval or upon receipt of a RAD Conversion Commitment (RCC) - Public Housing Uninhabitable; Demolition; or Disposition Residents in "good standing" at a CH public housing community residing in a unit that is deemed uninhabitable and repairs cannot be made in a reasonable period of time, or who reside in a public housing unit on the date the unit was approved by HUD to be disposed or demolished under a Section 18 or other HUD approved action. - Public Housing Over/Under Housed Families Residents in "good standing" at a CH public housing community or a CH sponsored mixed finance community who are over-housed or under-housed and no appropriate size housing unit exists to house the family. - Tenants in Mod Rehab or Projects Approved for PBV Tenants that are in "good standing" at an existing Mod Rehab Project converting to RAD or opting out of the Mod Rehab Program or an existing or rehabilitation project approved by CH pursuant to a solicitation for Project Based Vouchers. - Foster Youth to Independence (FYI) Program applicants verified as eligible for the FYI Program will receive a preference for the HCV Program for the 52 FYI Vouchers awarded in 2024 will be given a preference if their term for assistance ends and they are unable to maintain housing without the subsidy.
+This would prevent the young adults from going back into homelessness. - Other tenants in HUD (CoC and HOPWA) grant funded subsidy programs whose subsidies were not awarded for the funding year.
+This would prevent tenants from becoming homeless as a result of loss of assistance.